AFlyingCar/MultiKeyMap/README.md

 ## Description

-Small C++17 header-only library that implements a multi-key associative container with partial-key lookup.
+Small C++17 header-only library that implements a multi-key associative container with key-prefix lookup.
 Each part of the full key for values can be a unique hashable type.

-Since value lookup can be done using only part of the key (assuming the partial key is provided in the same order as specified in the template parameters and no parts are skipped), doing a `find` operation will return an iterator that iterates over all possible values whose keys start with the given partial key.
+Since value lookup can be done using only part of the key (assuming the key prefix is provided in the same order as specified in the template parameters and no parts are skipped), doing a `find` operation will return an iterator that iterates over all possible values whose keys start with the given key prefix.

 `MultiKeyMap` is implemented internally as a [Trie](https://en.wikipedia.org/wiki/Trie) data structure with a compile-time known depth, and allocates a `std::unordered_map` for each "part" of the key in every node.

-Only the following methods support providing partial keys, while all others require a full key:
+Only the following methods support providing key prefixes, while all others require a full key:
 * `find`
 * `count`